D0D0123/MemoryGuideC/README.md

   typedef struct student *Student;

-  // first, allocating memory for the struct itself - this does not allocate memory for the *name* and *course_marks* fields Student s1 = malloc(sizeof(struct Student));
+  // first, allocating memory for the struct itself - this does not allocate memory for the 'name' and 'course_marks' fields Student s1 = malloc(sizeof(struct Student));

   s1->age = 20;
   s1->id = 1;

-  // allocating memory for the *name* string before assigning a value to it int name_len = 4; s1->name = malloc((name_len + 1) * sizeof(char));
+  // allocating memory for the 'name' string before assigning a value to it int name_len = 4; s1->name = malloc((name_len + 1) * sizeof(char));
   strcpy(s1->name, "John");

-  // allocating memory for the *course_marks* array before assigning a value to it int num_courses = 7; s1->course_marks = malloc(num_courses * sizeof(int));
+  // allocating memory for the 'course_marks' array before assigning a value to it int num_courses = 7; s1->course_marks = malloc(num_courses * sizeof(int));
   s1->course_marks[0] = 96;